 - 1. Select two switches from the chain (Switch A & B) that you want to connect to the O-Ring and connect them to the switches in the ring (Switch C & D). - 2.
-In correspondence to the port connected to the ring, configure an edge port for both of the connected switches in the chain by checking the box in the management page (see 4.1.2 Configurations). - 3.
-Once the setting is completed, one of the connections will act as the main path, and the ohter as the back up path.
+In correspondence to the ports connected to the ring, configure an edge port for both of the connected switches in the chain by checking the box in the management page (see 4.1.2 Configurations). - 3.
+Once the setting is completed, one of the connections will act as the main path, and the other as the backup path.